How To - Build a High-Quality Radio-less AllStar Node for Under $100

 Setup Steps

-Installing ASL on a Dell 3040, other Mini/Micro PC, or Netbook is not hard if you're experienced in building/maintaining PCs.
+Installing ASL3 on a Dell 3040, other Mini PC, or Laptop/Netbook is not hard if you're experienced in building/maintaining PCs.
 The 3040's have a UEFI-only BIOS that needs a boot file in a specific place.
-Making a UEFI USB drive is simple: Download the most recent ASL install image, then format the USB drive as FAT32 and unzip the image files onto it (7-Zip is a good program for unzipping ISOs).
-The USB drive has to have the ASL image files on it with no modifications.
-Do not try to make it "bootable" using some other program as that will result in a "legacy" boot format, which will not work.
+Making a UEFI USB drive is simple: Download the amd64 ISO from debian.org/CD/netinst/, then format the USB drive as FAT32 and unzip the ISO into the root folder (7-Zip is a good program for unzipping ISOs).
+Do not try to make the USB drive "legacy bootable".

 There have been rare cases reported where people were not able to properly copy ISO files to a USB drive but were finally able to get it working using "Rufus", a free program that can create UEFI USBs.
-It's probably not going to do anything that 7-Zip wouldn't but it's possible that if you are unfortunate enough to be running an OS like Windows 11 that it may be limiting your ability to do basic things and thus a "special" program may be needed.
-(However in such a case the first thing I would recommend is to install Linux on your PC instead, as it's a far better OS that is completely free, more secure, and easy to install.)
+It's probably not going to do anything that 7-Zip wouldn't but maybe it has fewer options and thus is more resistant to user error.

 To initially set up a 3040 requires a USB keyboard and a monitor/TV with a DisplayPort cable.
-Plug in the keyboard and DisplayPort cable.
-Power up the 3040 and when you see the Dell logo hit F2 to enter BIOS setup, and review the various settings.
+Plug in the keyboard and DisplayPort cable, and plug in the Debian 12 USB drive.
+Power up the 3040 and when you see the Dell logo hit F2 to enter BIOS setup.
 Some 3040's may have a BIOS password which defaults to "Fireport".
 This can be cleared in the Security section or if some other password was set can be cleared with a button on the PCB.
 Recommended BIOS settings:

 System Configuration